 |---|---|---|

-Specificity | Lists multiple specific concrete actions and patterns: 'JWT, OAuth2, session management, and RBAC' along with clear outcomes 'build secure, scalable access control systems'.
+Specificity | Lists multiple specific concrete actions and patterns: 'JWT, OAuth2, session management, and RBAC' along with outcomes 'build secure, scalable access control systems'.
 Also mentions specific use cases like 'implementing auth systems, securing APIs, debugging security issues'. | 3 / 3 |

-Completeness | Clearly answers both what ('Master authentication and authorization patterns including JWT, OAuth2, session management, and RBAC to build secure, scalable access control systems') AND when ('Use when implementing auth systems, securing APIs, or debugging security issues') with explicit trigger guidance. | 3 / 3 |
+Completeness | Clearly answers both what ('Master authentication and authorization patterns including JWT, OAuth2, session management, and RBAC to build secure, scalable access control systems') and when ('Use when implementing auth systems, securing APIs, or debugging security issues') with explicit trigger guidance. | 3 / 3 |

-Trigger Term Quality | Includes natural keywords users would say: 'authentication', 'authorization', 'JWT', 'OAuth2', 'session management', 'RBAC', 'auth systems', 'APIs', 'security issues'.
-These cover common variations and technical terms users naturally use. | 3 / 3 |
+Trigger Term Quality | Includes strong natural keywords users would say: 'authentication', 'authorization', 'JWT', 'OAuth2', 'session management', 'RBAC', 'auth systems', 'APIs', 'security issues'.
+These cover both technical terms and common shorthand ('auth'). | 3 / 3 |

-Distinctiveness Conflict Risk | Clear niche focused specifically on authentication/authorization patterns with distinct triggers like 'JWT', 'OAuth2', 'RBAC', 'auth systems'.
-Unlikely to conflict with general coding or security skills due to specific auth-focused terminology. | 3 / 3 |
+Distinctiveness Conflict Risk | Has a clear niche focused specifically on authentication/authorization with distinct triggers (JWT, OAuth2, RBAC, session management).
+Unlikely to conflict with general coding or security skills due to the specific auth focus. | 3 / 3 |

 Total | 12 / 12 Passed |